casaluca/bolometric-corrections/README.md

 For our programs to work, the content of the unpacked .tar files must be in the same directory (i.e., the directories within BCtables and/or BCtables2 must be where files from BCcodes are located).
 For instructions and examples how to use the computer programs we provide, please **read** INSTRUCTIONS.txt located in BCcodes.tar.gz.
 Comparison of our synthetic photometry with observations indicates that performances are overall good across optical and infrared bands (but please, refer to Section 4 of Casagrande & VandenBerg 2014 and 2018a for a discussion of successes and limitations).

 ``bcutil.py`` contains python functions to interpolate bolometric corrections for Gaia DR2, DR3 and 2MASS at desired input stellar parameters and reddening (with the possibility of changing R<sub>V</sub> in the adopted extinction law).
-To use ``bcutil.py`` please download and unpack ``grid.tar.gz`` in the same directory.
+To use ``bcutil.py`` please download and unpack ``grid.tar.gz`` in the same directory (BCcodes, BCtables and BCtables2 are not needed to run bcutil.py).

 | ![My image](https://github.com/casaluca/bolometric-corrections/blob/master/DBC.jpg)
 |:--:|